European-Unified-ID/EUID-docs/api/v1/guides/advertiser-dataprovider-guide.md

 Even though each salt bucket is updated roughly once a year, individual bucket updates are spread over the year.
 This means that about 1/365th of all buckets is rotated daily.
 If fidelity is critical, consider calling the [POST /identity/buckets](../endpoints/post-identity-buckets.md) endpoint more frequently, for example, hourly.

-### How should I generate the SHA256 of PII for mapping?
+### How should I generate the SHA256 of personal data for mapping?
 The system should follow the [email normalization rules](../../README.md#email-address-normalization) and hash without salting.

 ### Should I store large volumes of email address or email address hash mappings?